-Yes, periodically, I will host groups such as my Postpartum Body Image and Nutrition Support Group, Prenatal Self-Care Class, Diet Rehab Workshops or Child Feeding Coaching series.
-If you’re interested in one of my groups sign up here to get news on new groups and discounts.
-You’re also encouraged to recommend or request that I host a group!
-I’ll hold a group for 3 or more individuals so if you have a group of friends who would like a special, private group I’m happy to work with you on scheduling this.
+Yes, periodically, we will host groups such as my Postpartum Body Image and Nutrition Support Group, Prenatal Self-Care Class, Diet Rehab Workshops or Child Feeding Coaching series.
+If you’re interested in one of our groups sign up here to get news on new groups and discounts.
+You’re also encouraged to recommend or request that we host a group!
+We’ll hold a group for 3 or more individuals so if you have a group of friends who would like a special, private group, we’re happy to work with you on scheduling this.
 Also, the individual who initiates the group gets a discount!

 Questions About Eating Disorder Treatment

-What kind of experience and training do you have working with people with eating disorders?
+What kind of experience and training do you and your team have working with people with eating disorders?

-I have been working in the eating disorder field for 5 years and have over 10 years of education and training in the areas of nutrition, nutrition counseling, and nutrition science.
+I (Lindsay) have been working in the eating disorder field for 7 years and have over 14 years of education and training in the areas of eating disorders, intuitive eating, nutrition science, and nutrition counseling.
 I am a Certified Eating Disorder Dietitian (CEDRD).
 That means I have completed at least 2,000 supervised patient hours (I’ve completed over twice that) in the individual and group settings.
-For 3 years, I received ongoing professional supervision from one of the leading CEDRD’s in the nation, Marci Anderson Evans, and continue to receive support and supervision as needed.
+For 3 years, I received ongoing professional supervision from one of the leading CEDRD’s in the nation, Marci Evans, and continue to receive support and supervision as needed.
 As part of this credential, I was also required to take courses through the International Association of Eating Disorder Professionals (iaedp), pass an online exam and submit a case study.
 I have experience in the partial hospitalization, intensive outpatient and outpatient levels of care and provide education to students and professionals in the field.
-In addition, I have attended trainings and continue to seek education in the areas of eating disorder treatment methods and research, motivational interviewing, addiction recovery, mindfulness, body image, Health at Every Size ® and intuitive eating.
-You can see my Linked In profile for additional details.
+In addition, I regularly attend trainings and continue to seek education in the areas of eating disorder treatment methods and research, motivational interviewing, addiction recovery, mindfulness, body image, Health at Every Size ® and intuitive eating.

 I see you’re an advocate for intuitive eating.
 I’m dealing with an eating disorder and I don’t think I’m ready for that.
 I’m not even sure I want my recovery to include intuitive eating.
 Are you ok with that?